Why it's important for children to attend school

 We have a statutory responsibility to ensure as far as reasonably possible that all children entering, leaving or living in the area are accounted for and are therefore safe as well as receiving an education.

 If your child leaves their current school you will be expected to supply a forwarding address and details of their new school.
 This applies whether you are moving within the area or further afield, including abroad.

 We appreciate that on rare occasions full details are not always able to be confirmed.
 In this instance, as much detail as you can give, including up to date contact details, will be useful.

-This team is responsible for carrying out the statutory functions held by the Local Authority with regards to school attendance as described above.
+This team is responsible for carrying out the statutory functions held by us with regards to school attendance as described above.

 Workers from the team are allocated to individual schools and work closely with these schools to monitor and promote regular attendance of compulsory school aged children.
 We will: